Online Job Posting

 Yellow (Federal Work Study) time cards are signed by the direct supervisor and then sent to the Financial Aid Office.
 The FAO will send them on to Payroll after they have been audited.
 Yellow time cards are available from Student Employment.

 The Financial Aid office is requesting that only the direct supervisor sign off on the FWS yellow time cards, and then send them on to the Financial Aid office for their sign off.
 There is no need for a departmental administrative sign off on these time cards.
-If you want an admin. sign off (perhaps due to partial dept. funding of a CALWorks award) they should sign in the supervisors area.
-CALWorks time cards are also sent to the Financial Aid office at the end of the pay period.
+If you want an admin. sign off, they should sign in the supervisors area.
+Fast Track to Work time cards are also sent to the Financial Aid office at the end of the pay period.